-Although there is physical effort involved, the pilgrimage is essentially a spiritual experience and it is recommended that pilgrims take some time for spiritual preparation before their walk.
+Although there is physical effort involved, the Camino de Santiago pilgrimage is essentially a spiritual experience and it is recommended that pilgrims take some time for spiritual preparation before their walk.

-We urge you to think about your motives for wishing to make the pilgrimage to Santiago.
-Traditionally these fell into three categories: from a personal desire; to complete a vow; or in atonement for sins.
-Some people may be attracted to the cultural aspects of the journey.
-These entirely complement the religious heart of the Camino and indeed making the Way often leads the pilgrim to draw closer to God.
+We urge you to think about your motives for wishing to make the pilgrimage to Santiago de Compostela.
+Traditionally these motives fell into three categories: a personal desire; to complete a vow; or as a form of atonement for sins.

 • To find oneself

 • To find the meaning of one’s life